-My debut novel, Randall, or The Painted Grape, is published by Galley Beggar Press of Norwich in June 2014, in the Netherlands, by Uitgeverij Podium, and in France from Buchet/Chastel.
+My debut novel, Randall, or The Painted Grape, was published by Galley Beggar Press of Norwich in June 2014, in the Netherlands, by Uitgeverij Podium, and in France from Buchet/Chastel.
+It was longlisted for the Desmond Elliott Prize.
 You can read more about the novel, including reviews, here.

 Other published stories include: ‘The Story I’m Thinking Of‘ (click to read), which was shortlisted for the inaugural White Review Short Story Prize in 2013.
 ‘The Faber Book of Adultery‘ (click to read) appeared in Lighthouse, is anthologised in Best British Short Stories 2014 (Salt, edited by Nicholas Royle) and is also available on online at The Barcelona Review.
 ‘Festschrift‘ appears in the second issue of the excellent Gorse, and also appears in Best British Short Stories 2015.
 Another story, ‘Southampton‘, appears in #1 Short Story Anthology (Vanguard Editions).